andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 > Methods which do not change the balance of the syndicate do not affect `totalETHReceived`.

-The `previewUnclaimedETHAsFreeFloatingStaker` method has the following two properties, which verifies that the method increases by the correct amount when rewards are received, and it only changes when rewards are received.
+The `previewUnclaimedETHAsFreeFloatingStaker` method has the following two properties, which verifies that the method increases by the correct amount when rewards are received, and it only changes when rewards are received or free floating stake is claimed.

 > When a reward is received, then `previewUnclaimedETHAsFreeFloatingStaker` is increased by an amount corresponding
 > to the staker's share of sETH in the syndicate.